CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Summary

-In this exercise, you have completed exploring your on-premises Mongodb and migrating your on-premises MongoDB database to Azure Cosmos DB using Azure Database Migration.
+In this exercise, you have completed exploring your on-premises MongoDB and migrating your on-premises MongoDB database to Azure Cosmos DB using Azure Database Migration.

 ### You have successfully completed the lab.
-Click on **Next >>** to proceed with next exercise.
+Click on **Next >>** to proceed with the next exercise.
 ![](media/2-n.png "Next")